rajshekharM/working_May/README.md

 2. get_started
 3. Youtube frame classifier

-All examples are in the *home/user/tvm/vta* folder in the Pynq h/w
+All examples are in the *home/user/tvm/vta* folder and also included with the repo in subfolders